CloudWithChris/cloudwithchris.com/content/episode/api-economy.md

 ---
 Date: "2020-04-25T00:01:00Z"
-Description: Let's introduce the next episode -We have another guest!
+Description: "Let's introduce the next episode -We have another guest!
 We're starting to bring a few of those previous topics together in this episode.
 We touch upon requirements, DevOps, and building applications - or rather APIs - in the cloud.
 In this episode, I talk with a colleague and friend, Peter Piper, on factors that relate and impact API design.
-So, without further ado… here we go!
+So, without further ado… here we go!"
 PublishDate: "2020-04-25T00:01:00Z"
 Title: 5 - The API Economy
-categories:
-- Architecture
 episode: "5"
 image: img/cloudwithchrislogo.png
 explicit: "no"